atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-ce.md

 ## Installing the Omnibus package

-We'll use the official Omnibus GitLab package (that's what GitLab documentation recommends)
+We'll use the official Omnibus GitLab package (as the GitLab documentation recommends).

 Follow the download and installation instructions on https://about.gitlab.com/installation/#ubuntu

 Select "local" when prompted for mail server configuration options.
-(We are not going to be using mail.)
+(We are not going to use mail.)

 After the installation is done, GitLab will tell you its URL.

-Please make a note of this URL -- you will need it for the rest of the exercices.
+IMPORTANT -- Note this URL -- you will need it later!

-Go to this URL, it will ask you to set the password for `root`, the default (and, right now, the only) user.
+Go to this URL, and it will ask you to set the password for `root`, the admin user.

 ![login](img/login.png)